Posterior linearisation smoothing with robust iterations: Problem formulation

-We approximate the states as normally distributed, parameterised by their state mean and covariance, for every time step $\ts = 1, \dots, \tsFin$.
-We use the shorthand notations $\xHat_{\ts \mid \ts'}, \PHat_{\ts \mid \ts'}$ for the state mean and covariance estimates at time step $\ts$ based on the measurements up to and including time step $\ts'$.
-For smoothing, the aim is to estimate the \textit{smoothed} mean $\xSmooth{\ts}$ and covariance $\PSmooth{\ts}$, for all timesteps $\ts$, that is, based on all measurements $\measSeq$.
+We approximate the distribution of the states as Gaussian, parameterised by their state means and covariances for every time step $\ts = 1, \dots, \tsFin$.
+We use the notation $\xHat_{\ts \mid \ts'}, \PHat_{\ts \mid \ts'}$ for the state mean and covariance estimates at time step $\ts$ based on the measurements up to and including time step $\ts'$.
+For smoothing, the aim is to estimate the \textit{smoothed} mean $\xSmooth{\ts}$ and covariance $\PSmooth{\ts}$, for all timesteps $\ts$, given all measurements $\measSeq$.